FullMonkeyy/WHATTSAPP/README.md

 ![Chat](https://github.com/FullMonkeyy/WHATTSAPP/blob/master/Screenshots/Chat.png)

 # An unread chat example
-The messages have the double blue check which allow you to understand whether the other user actually received and read the message.
+The messages have the double blue check which allow you to understand whether the other user actually has received and read the message.
-The other youser will see a notification rappresented by the green circle near the photo profile.
+The other user would see a notification rappresented by the green circle near the photo profile if he received a message.

 ![Unread chat](https://github.com/FullMonkeyy/WHATTSAPP/blob/master/Screenshots/Unread%20chat.png)